Particular/docs.particular.net/tutorials/monitoring/demo/index.md

 - **[Which endpoints have the most work to do?](walkthrough-2.md)** - look for peaks of traffic and decide when to scale out.

-- **[Scheduled retry rates](walkthrough-3.md)** - talks about how to find hidden problems in your solution by watching scheduled retry rates.
+- **[Are any of the endpoints struggling?](walkthrough-3.md)** - find hidden problems in your system and fix them before they become .

 include: next-steps